 'Liverpool' roughly translates as 'thick/muddy pool'.
 But don't be put off — this is one of the UK's great cities: home to a historic port which ushered in generations of immigrants; bejewelled with Georgian architecture; boasting thriving arts and cuisine scenes; not to mention being birthplace of a certain musical foursome.
 It's also a city built on slavery, something Liverpool has started facing up to in earnest lately.
+Looking for things to do in Liverpool?
 Here's how to spend 48 hours in the Merseyside metropolis.

 Getting to Liverpool